-In fact, in a recent study [53] which examines constraints on the equation of state by combining the Constitution SneIa data [56] with WMAP5 [28] and SDSS constraints, Zhao and Zhang find 95% evidence in favour of a model with $w(z) > -1 \in (0.25, 0.5), w(z) < -1 \in$ (0.5, 0.75), meaning that w(z) must cross the phantom divide in the range 0.25 < w < 0.75.
-The fiducial model of Fig. 3(a) crosses the phantom divide almost in the centre of this redshift range.
+Zhao and Zhang find 95% confidence level evidence in favor of a model with $w(z) > -1 \in (0.25, 0.5)$, $w(z) < -1 \in (0.5, 0.75)$, meaning that w(z) must cross the phantom divide in the range 0.25 < w < 0.75.
+The fiducial model of Fig. 3(a) crosses the phantom divide almost in the center of this redshift range.

-Another recent investigation [54] draws different conclusions about evidence for dynamical dark energy.
-However, while the results of Serra et al [54] are consistent with a cosmological constant at the 2σ level, they are also consistent with the best-fit timescape model at the same level, as illustrated in Fig. 4.
-The different conclusions drawn by the authors of refs.
-[53] and [54] result not only from using somewhat different data sets, but also from differences in the treatments of data bins.
+Another recent investigation [74] draws different conclusions about evidence for dynamical dark energy.
+However, while the results of Serra et al. [74] are consistent with a cosmological constant at the 2σ level, they are also consistent with the best-fit timescape model at the same level, as illustrated in Fig. 4.
+The different conclusions drawn by the authors of Refs.
+[73,74] result not only from using somewhat different data sets, but also from differences in the treatments of data bins.